Sexual dimorphism in dinosaurs: Examples of sexual dimorphism in dinosaurs

 It has been hypothesized that male theropods possessed a retractable penis, a feature similar to modern day crocodilians.
-Crocodilian skeletons were examined to determine whether there is a skeletal component that is distinctive between both genders, to help provide an insight on the physical disparities between male and female theropods.
+Crocodilian skeletons were examined to determine whether there is a skeletal component that is distinctive between both sexes, to help provide an insight on the physical disparities between male and female theropods.
 Findings revealed the caudal chevrons of male crocodiles, used to anchor the penis muscles, were significantly larger than those of females.
 There have been criticisms of these findings, but it remains a subject of debate among advocates and adversaries.